PV Repowering 2026: How Industrial Companies Are Modernizing Their Existing Plants and Selling Them to Investors

 |---|---|---|

-| Capital Commitment | Cash generated: 1,000–1,400 €/kWp · Reinvestment in core business | Significant capital tied up for 20–30 years |
+| Capital Commitment | Cash generated: €1,000–1,400 per kWp; reinvestment in core business | Significant capital tied up for 20–30 years |

-| Operational Risk | Transition to specialized operators · O&M and maintenance outsourced | Self-Management, Direct-to-Consumer Relationship, EEG Billing |
+| Operational Risk | Transfer to specialized operators; O&M and maintenance outsourced | Self-Management, Direct-to-Consumer Relationship, EEG Billing |

 | Cost of self-generated electricity | On-site PPA: 5.5–7.5 ct/kWh (vs. industrial electricity: ~14–16 ct/kWh) | Self-consumption at an LCOE of ~5.7–8.8 ct/kWh |

-| Balance Sheet | Asset-light, off-balance-sheet · ESG story remains intact via PPA | Fixed Assets, Depreciation, Insurance on the Company's Own Balance Sheet |
+| Balance Sheet | Asset-light, off-balance-sheet; ESG story remains intact via PPA | Fixed Assets, Depreciation, Insurance on the Company's Own Balance Sheet |

-| Structuring | Asset Deal or Share Deal via an SPV · M&A Advisor | No structuring required |
+| Structuring | Asset deal or share deal via an SPV; M&A advisor | No structuring required |

 | Value Added from Repowering | Full valuation uplift realized (typically 20–35%) | Value added remains on the balance sheet as a “hidden reserve” |

-| Sources: Helm Group’s own model calculations based on Q1 2026 · BDEW Electricity Price Analysis, January 2026 · Capcora M&A Practical Experience 2024/25 · Fraunhofer ISE LCOE Study.
-Return figures are based on historical data and do not guarantee future results. | ||
+| Sources: Helm Group’s own model calculations based on Q1 2026; BDEW electricity price analysis, April 2026; Capcora M&A practical experience, 2024/25; Fraunhofer ISE LCOE study.
+Return figures are based on historical data and do not guarantee future results.
+As of August 2026. | ||

 Three Sales Methods: Asset Deal, Share Deal, Sale-and-Leaseback

-Structurally, there are two sales options: An asset deal transfers individual assets and contracts to the buyer—a cleaner approach for smaller, individual properties, but time-consuming due to the many individual assignments.
+Structurally, there are two sales options: An asset deal transfers individual assets and contracts to the buyer—a cleaner approach for smaller, individual properties, but more time-consuming due to the many individual assignments.
 The share deal transfers 100 percent of the shares in a project company (typically a GmbH & Co.
 KG) that owns the facility—a single purchase agreement, with all contracts continuing as is.
 For larger photovoltaic systems of 2 MWp or more, the share deal is the standard approach because lease agreements, EPC guarantees, maintenance contracts, and the EEG feed-in tariff notice are all transferred at once.

 Sale-and-leaseback is the third option: The industrial company sells the PV system to an investor or a leasing company and leases it back for 20 to 30 years.
 This frees up capital without interrupting the power supply—the system no longer appears on the company’s balance sheet, but self-consumption and energy generation remain available under PPA terms.

-The Logic Energy Repowering Model for Industrial Companies
+9. The Logic Energy Repowering Model for Industrial Companies

 Five structural factors set Logic Energy apart from other repowering EPCs:

-First: We actively seek out sites and existing systems—mediplan Helm e.K. maintains a systematic acquisition process for commercial and industrial photovoltaic systems starting at 200 kWp.
+- Active Acquisition of Existing Systems Starting at 200 kWp: mediplan Helm e.K. maintains a systematic acquisition process for commercial and industrial photovoltaic systems starting at 200 kWp.
 Owners of existing systems planning a repowering project receive a free initial assessment of the system’s economic viability and sales potential.

-Second: The financing for the investment is secured before construction begins.
-Unlike traditional EPC providers, who leave financing up to the owner, mediplan Helm e.K. arranges the complete financing package for investors—ensuring that the repowering project does not fail due to a gap in interim financing.
+- Financing Secured Before Construction Begins: Unlike traditional EPC providers, who leave financing up to the owner, mediplan Helm e.K. arranges the complete financing package for investors—ensuring that the repowering project does not fail due to a gap in interim financing.

 Investors (i.e., buyers, not owners) looking for solar power investments will find a comprehensive overview of investment types, return structures, and tax incentives in the PV Investment Pillar.